 - PUBP612: Public Management and Organizational Behavior

 Year Two Spring Semester

-Students in the IDP track must complete a total of 17 elective credits, 3 of which must be earned in a law class.
+If following the course sequence above, students must complete a total of 17 additional elective credits, 3 of which must be earned in a law class.

 Please see the Dynamic Schedule for up-to-date course schedules.